erroronline1/caro/readme.md

 * erroronline1.js is fundamental as it handles requests and form data processing

 Other libraries rely on dynamic data and have to be tested in development runtime
-* viewstl: upload an stl-file and view it within the respective tool-module
+* viewstl: upload an stl-file and view it within the file selection
 * TCPDF: generate a record and export it as pdf
 * xlsxwriter: generate orders and export the order statistic from the audit-module